Photo: Philippe Vogelenzang

 Interview Sipke Jan

-"I like to make the world more beautiful than it already is.
+“I like to make the world a little more beautiful than it already is.
 I do this by producing media with my company 24Life.
-After seeing the film 'Milk' in 2008, about Harvey Milk the first openly gay elected politician in the United States, I became inspired.
-I wondered what I could do as a media maker to contribute to gay emancipation.
-So the idea of filming the 'Harvey Milks' of today was born.
-It took another four years for everything to fall into place with my documentary 'Fighters for Love'.
-This documentary tells the story of gays and lesbians who have to fight in their countries to be allowed to love each other.
-This was the start of a new phase of life for me in which I started developing myself as a producer."
+After watching the 2008 film ‘Milk’ about Harvey Milk, the first openly gay elected politician in the United States, I felt inspired.
+I wondered what I, as a media maker, could do to contribute to gay emancipation.
+That led to the idea of filming the ‘Harvey Milks’ of today.
+It took another four years before everything fell into place with my documentary ‘Strijders voor de Liefde’.
+This documentary tells the story of gay men and lesbians who must fight in their countries for the right to love each other.
+For me, it marked the start of a new phase in which I developed myself as a producer.”

-"When I was asked as ambassador for EuroPride 2016, I also thought about the children who used to watch the programmes I presented on Dutch television such as the Junior Songfestival.
-Suppose they see my poster hanging in the city and think 'Hey, Sipke Jan is gay too.'
-I know you can make a difference with things like that.
+“When I was asked to be an ambassador for EuroPride 2016 I also thought about the children who used to watch the shows I presented on Dutch television, like the Junior Songfestival.
+Imagine they see my poster in the city and think, ‘Hey, Sipke Jan is gay too.’
+I know that small things like that can make a difference.
 Visibility is the solution.
-That is also really what I have learnt during my travels and from all the people I have spoken to.
-As an LGBT community, it is important to be visible in all diversity, it increases acceptance."
+That's also what I learned during my travels and from everyone I spoke with.
+As an LGBTQ+ community it’s important to be visible in all our diversity — that increases acceptance.”

-"And to stay with Amsterdam's canals and connect, there was quite a fuss from Prisengracht residents last year about noise pollution during the Canal Parade.
-As a Prinsengracht resident, I would like to ensure that all my neighbours join in again and celebrate the festival of freedom."
+“And staying with the Amsterdam canals and connection: last year there was quite an uproar from residents of the Prinsengracht about noise during the Canal Parade.
+As a Prinsengracht resident myself I want to make sure all my neighbours join in again and celebrate this festival of freedom.”

 Pride Ambassador since 2016